 By the 20s and 30s, decay started to claim the original structures so local communities worked together to replace them.
 Just like the first bridges, these second generation covered bridges were regarded as important lifelines to medical care, children's schooling, mail and commerce.
+Over time, new roads bypassed the former routes and modern concrete and steel bridges replaced wooden spans, and Oregon's covered bridges started to be neglected.

-Over time new roads bypassed the former routes and modern concrete and steel bridges replaced wooden spans.
-Oregon's many covered bridges fell into disrepair and neglect.
-One by one they started closing to traffic.
 However, these romantic landmarks still stirred the hearts of the locals and their historic value was recognized.
 In 1989 the Oregon Covered Bridge Program was developed to preserve Oregon's remaining covered bridges.
 Then again in 2005, Lane County Public Works issued 17 commemorative coins honoring the region's historic covered bridges.
 The coin sales generated funds to help maintain the bridges.
 Today, Oregon has a sizable legacy of covered bridges still open for pedestrian, cycling or vehicle traffic.